Please I need your help, I have a problem with my husband, he doesn't want to work anymore.

 In this counseling answer:

-“If your husband refuses to go for help, then you need to make a decision on what you desire regarding this marriage and explore your options.
-If you have a family you can stay with, then perhaps a separation will make him realize the seriousness of his lack of working and providing for his family.”
+•If you have a family you can stay with, then perhaps a separation will make him realize the seriousness of his lack of working and providing for his family.

 As-salamu alaykum sister,